-Table 4 LED Descriptions
+Table 3 LED Descriptions

 LED COLOR STATUS DESCRIPTION PWR Green On The system is turned on.
 Off The system is off or has failed.
 SYS Green On The system is on and functioning properly.
 Blinking The system is rebooting and performing self-diagnostic tests.
 Off The power is off or the system is not ready/malfunctioning.
-Ethernet Ports LNK/ACT Green Green Blinking The system is transmitting/receiving to/from a 1000 Mbps Ethernet network.
-On The link to a 1000 Mbps Ethernet network is up.
+Ethernet Ports LNK/ACT Green Blinking The system is transmitting/receiving to/from a 100/1000 Mbps Ethernet network.
+On The link to a 100/1000 Mbps Ethernet network is up.
 Off The link to an Ethernet network is down.
-PoE Green On Power is supplied to all PoE Ethernet ports.
-(GS1900-8HP only) Off There is no power supply.
+PoE Green On Power is supplied to all PoE Ethernet ports. (see Section 1.1 on page 16) Off There is no power supply.
+1G SFP Slots (Fiber Ports - see Section 1.1 on page 16) LNK/ACT Green Blinking The system is transmitting/receiving to/from a 100/1000 Mbps Fiber network.
+On The link to a 100/1000 Mbps Fiber network is up.
+Off The link to a Fiber network is down.